-As databases increase their capacity to hold our sensitive information, the possibilities for data breaches and security threats also multiply.
+As databases such as LexisNexis increase their capacity to hold our sensitive information, the possibilities for data breaches and security threats also multiply.
 Our economy and society not only suffer from the failings of their inner workings but also from the cyber threats that, in one swift blow, could bring many financial services and companies down.

 Digital risk is real, and increased efforts to improve risk management are currently a global trend.
 In this article, we’ll look at what digital risk is and who it targets the most.
 We’ll also discuss the available options to mitigate online threats.

 Before jumping to conclusions and looking at solutions to make our online activities more secure, we must understand what digital risk is and who’s susceptible to it.

 One key aspect to consider when talking about online risk is that it targets, mostly, organizations.
 Under the umbrella of internet risk, you can find a myriad of other types of threats that result from the adoption of technologies that digitally transform a business.

 Third-party risk, data privacy risk, cybersecurity risk, and business continuity risk are among the most common types of dangers that organizations face.
 All of them ultimately do the same thing: they minimize a company’s potential to reach its business objectives and even threaten its entire existence.

 What Does Digital Risk Management Do Then?

 Companies must first identify the level of business threats their digital path is creating to focus on developing a process that can minimize digital risk.